smartcatdev/es6-plugin-boilerplate/README.md

 - A base config has been provided
 - Create an API key at <a href="https://github.com/settings/tokens">https://github.com/settings/tokens</a>
 - Add a hidden environment variable called `GITHUB_API_KEY` with your token

-## DO NOT ADD BUILD ARTIFACTS TO VERSION CONTROL